A Photographer’s Guide to Brightness — How to Read Light

 A bulb lighting a card and the same light source with the card moved twice as far away / David Bode

 Imagine a light bulb radiating in all directions.
 The total amount of energy coming off the light is constant.
-If card is placed in the field of the light the card is illuminated with a portion of this light.
-You can see that on the left side of the image .
+If card is placed in the of the light the card is illuminated with a portion of this light.
+You can see that on the left side of the image above.
 If the card is moved back twice as far, like on the right, it gets darker.
-The reason for this is because the light that was filling the card before is now spread out over an area times as large.
+The reason for this is because the light that was filling the card before is now spread out over an area four times as large.
 This means that at twice the distance, the card now has one-quarter of the light falling on it.

 graph showing light falloffgraph showing light falloffgraph showing light falloff